Scroll progress bar

 TikTok is full of "miracle" routines, quick tips and viral hacks.
 But skin doesn’t change in 15 seconds: it needs to be listened to, not experimented on.
 Especially if it’s sensitive, reactive or prone to redness, certain trends can turn into a guaranteed disaster.
 Here are the 5 most popular ones that deserve some debunking with factual explanations, not scientifically baseless alarmism.

-In brief
+In short

-1. The baking soda scrub
+1. Baking soda scrub

 3. Charcoal peel-off masks